liaohuqiu/liaohuqiu.github.io/_posts/blog/2014/2014-12-29-android-object-size-dalvik.md

 Total size: 8 + 4 + 4 * 4 = 28 bytes.
 Total aligned is 32 bytes, which excludes the retained memory of char array(at least 24 bytes).

-So even an empty String, it will still take at least 32 bytes of shadow heap and 24 bytes of retained heap.
+So,  even an empty String will still take at least 32 bytes of shadow heap and 24 bytes of retained heap.

 #### References